DenkoStrike/theshacklingofsimon/README.md

 I to select the next item<br>
 U to select the previous item<br><br>
-SPACE to use the currently selected item<br>
+SPACE to use the currently selected item

 Known bugs:<br>
 Memory usage is extremely high for projectiles.
 Caused by: not using a object pool or simply dereferencing the projectiles when they are unused